aiobofh/bltools/README.rst

 days and all the days (Mo, Tu, We, Th and Fr) are working days.
 The commitment level for the sprint is 10 points and it's called "Sprint-001".

-Then the blburn command will be able to generate a series of points for use with for example GNU Plot to create a burn-down chart plot for the specified sprint::
+Then the `blburn` command will be able to generate a series of points for use with for example GNU Plot to create a burn-down chart plot for the specified sprint::

-  $ blburn example.org sprints.list Sprint-001
+  $ blburn example.org sprints.list Sprint-001  # Get the burn-down of sprint
   Mo 10
   Tu 10
   We 10